Edited by Jayme Lemke, Vlad Tarko

 Jayme Lemke is a Senior Research Fellow at the Mercatus Center at George Mason University and a Senior Fellow in the F. A. Hayek Program for Advanced Study in Philosophy, Politics, and Economics.

-Vlad Tarko is Assistant Professor in Economics at Dickinson College, Carlisle, PA.
+Vlad Tarko is Assistant Professor in the Department of Political Economy and Moral Science at the University of Arizona.
 He is the author of Elinor Ostrom: An Intellectual Biography (2017) and co-author of Capitalist Alternatives: Models, Taxonomies, Scenarios (2015).